urmilaRajawat/Urmila-Rajawat/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=urmilaRajawat&label=Profile%20views&color=0e75b6&style=flat" alt="urmilaRajawat" /> </p>

 ## About Me <br>
-I'm embarking on a career in the data domain, eagerly seeking opportunities to apply my skills.

-- 🔭 I’m currently working on **upskilling my data analyst skills.**
+🎓 MSc. in Mathematics | Data Enthusiast 📊

+A mathematician with a love for data!
+Equipped with a solid foundation in mathematical concepts, I am now diving into the world of data analytics.
+Proficient in statistical analysis and currently mastering tools like Python and SQL.
+My advanced mathematical background equips me to approach data analytics with a unique perspective.

+Excited to contribute my analytical skills to real-world challenges in a data-driven environment.

+Let's connect and explore the power of data together!

-- 💬 Ask me about **Python, SQL, and Power BI.**
+- 💬 I am working on **Python, SQL, Excel and Power BI.**
-@@ -14,17 +18,29 @@

-- ⚡ Fun fact **When science meets data, that's where you'll find me! 🧪📊**

 <h3 align="left">Skills:</h3>